-The beauty of the George Foreman grill is that it allows you to prepare your favorite BBQ meals inside.
-So rain, wind, and snow won’t keep you from burgers, grilled chicken, and hot dogs — assuming you learn how to translate BBQ cook times from the gas or charcoal grill to your electric grill inside.
+The beauty of the George Foreman contact grill is that it allows you to prepare your favorite BBQ meals inside.
+So rain, wind, and snow won’t keep you from hamburgers, grilled chicken, and hot dogs — assuming you learn how to translate BBQ cook times from the gas or charcoal grill to your electric grill inside.

 If you’re a burger lover, the switch to indoor grilling might seem wrong somehow.
 It’s understandable.
 But there is an ingredient hack that’ll mimic that outdoor grill flavor.
 Master that plus the cook time for the perfect, juicy burger, and your charcoal grill may not seem that superior after all.

-Making the best burgers on George Foreman grill
+Making the best hamburgers

 Most types of ground beef will make good burger patties, whether it’s sirloin, short ribs, chuck, or Kobe beef.
 You only need to follow two rules: